STRINGING PROCESS OF NATURAL GUT

 If you don’t consider yourself an experienced stringer, then you may want to work with a certified stringer that you can trust with your strings.
-Of course, if you’ve been stringing for a while and you want to install your natural gut then you just need to jump in.
+Of course, if you’ve been stringing for a while and understand the dynamics of natural gut then it should be a piece of cake.

 Here are ten tips to help you get it right the first time.